Prince Axel of Denmark: Bernstorff

 The couple was given the Bernstorffshøj, a villa located near Bernstorff Palace in Gentofte, outside Copenhagen, as their wedding gift and settled there immediately in 1919.
 The Bernstorff estate was the residence of Prince Valdemar and his family, inherited by him from his father, Christian IX, in 1906.
-The Bernstorffshøj was the birthplace of Prince Axel and Princess Margaretha's elder son, Georg Valdemar, in 1920.
-In 1922, the Prince lost most of his money when the Landmandsbanken collapsed.
+The Bernstorffshøj was the birthplace of Axel and Margaretha's elder son, Georg, in 1920.
 In June 1936 the original 19th-century house was seriously damaged by a fire caused by a maid leaving an electric iron plugged into a socket.
-After that accident, Prince Axel rebuilt it on a grander scale.
+After that accident, Axel rebuilt it on a grander scale.
 He chose Helweg Møller as the main architect.
 Møller's logo, a star, appears on the door handles and other places in the home.
-Prince Axel had been a naval officer and the house was designed to evoke being on a ship, with the bridge situated on the top terrace and the compass set into the marble in the front hall.
-After the death of Prince Valdemar in 1939, the right to use the whole Bernstorff estate passed to Prince Axel, but he chose to remain in the more modest Bernstorffshøj.
+Axel had been a naval officer and the house was designed to evoke being on a ship, with the bridge situated on the top terrace and the compass set into the marble in the front hall.
+After the death of Valdemar in 1939, the right to use the whole Bernstorff estate passed to Axel, but he chose to remain in the more modest Bernstorffshøj.
 Since he ceased to use the palace and until very recently, it was used by the Danish Emergency Management Agency as an academy for non-commissioned officers.
 However, the Prince petitioned the government to permit him and his family to be buried on the grounds of the Palace.

 During the German occupation of Denmark during the World War II, the Bernstorffshøj villa was the meeting place for members of the Danish Resistance and the neighbouring Brødrehøj was used as an arsenal for the Resistance.
-This led to Prince Axel being put under house arrest for a while.
+This led to Axel being put under house arrest for a while.
+He took part in the ship tour organized by King Paul of Greece and Queen Frederica in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.

-After the death of Princess Margaretha in 1977, the site of her and Prince Axel's residence in Bernstorff was bought in 1978 by the British Government and became the residence of Britain's ambassador in Denmark.
+After the death of Margaretha in 1977, the site of her and Axel's residence in Bernstorff was bought in 1978 by the British Government and became the residence of Britain's ambassador in Denmark.
 The new occupants maintain the late princely couple's private library in situ.
 It contains a significant number of books about fishing and sailing, most of them in English and Danish.
-Some of the books contain written inscriptions to Prince Axel from other European royalty.
+Some of the books contain written inscriptions to Axel from other European royalty.

 Death and burial

-Prince Axel lived with his wife, Princess Margaretha, at the Bernstorffshøj villa until his death.
-He died on 14 July 1964 in Bispebjerg Hospitalet, Bispebjerg.
-His wife died on 4 January 1977 in Tranemosegård, Kongsted near Fakse.
+Axel lived with his wife, Margaretha, at the Bernstorffshøj villa until his death.
+He died on 14 July 1964 at Bispebjerg Hospital in the Bispebjerg district of Copenhagen.
+His wife died on 4 January 1977 in Tranemosegård, Kongsted – near Fakse.
 They are both buried on the grounds of Bernstorff Palace, alongside their sons and daughters-in law.